hailey-royle/conlang/docs.md

 unused letters: cfgkpqtw
 \*s and x can not be used in normal words

-## syntax
+## morphology

-syllables are either CV, CVV, CCV, or CCVV
+all words are root words

 all words are one syllable

-i dont know how stress works, but im pretty sure i can ignore it because all words are one syllable
+syllables are either CV, CVV, CCV, or CCVV

 ## grammer